QualiSystems/devguide_source/_shells/9.1.0/customizing-shells.md

 ### Publishing a service shell's attributes

 Publishing an attribute displays that attribute in the service's settings dialog box when a CloudShell user adds or edits a service in a blueprint or sandbox diagram.
+This is done by adding the `user_input` tag to the attribute.

+Note that starting with CloudShell 9.1 GA, custom attributes on a service shell are by default defined as "user input".

 **To publish a service shell's attribute:**